Shredder (Teenage Mutant Ninja Turtles): Tengu Shredder

-The original Shredder was a demonic Tengu from hell that terrorized ancient Japan.
+The original Shredder was a demonic Tengu who terrorized ancient Japan.
 On the verge of death after being defeated by the Five Dragon warriors, it made a deal with Oroku Saki; if Saki allowed the demon to enter and possess him, he would gain all of its power.
 Saki became the next Shredder but his reign of terror ended when his former comrades, now the Ninja Tribunal, captured and entombed him.
-The Tengu Shredder is only resurrected centuries later by his five mystic heralds, forcing the Ninja Tribunal to recruit the Turtles and all of their allies to stand against him.
-Karai uses a mystic link shared by all who take on the mantle of the Shredder to weaken the demon, allowing the Turtles to summon the spirit of Hamato Yoshi and deliver the final blow, destroying the Tengu Shredder once and for all.
+The Tengu Shredder is resurrected centuries later by his five mystic heralds, forcing the Ninja Tribunal to recruit the Turtles and all of their allies to stand against him.
+Karai uses a mystic link shared by all who take on the mantle of the Shredder to weaken the demon, allowing the Turtles to summon the spirit of Hamato Yoshi and deliver the final blow, destroying the Tengu.

 Cyber Shredder

-The Cyber Shredder is an artificial intelligence and a digital copy of Ch'rell created in the event of his demise.
+The Cyber Shredder is an artificial intelligence and a digital copy of Ch'rell created in the event of his death.
 The futuristic Viral accidentally releases this copy of Ch'rell's consciousness, creating the Cyber Shredder.
 While he is initially confined to cyberspace, the Cyber Shredder ultimately manages to escape and become a physical being.
 In the final episode of the series, he leads the Foot Clan in an attack on April O'Neil and Casey Jones's wedding.
 The Cyber Shredder is finally destroyed when the Turtles erase him with a de-compiler previously used against Viral.